WebOfTrust/keri/docs/Q-and-A.md

 **In brief: for KERI that is an apples and oranges comparison.**

 Because total linear ordering is not needed for a given identifier's event sequencing.
 Only linear order of that identifier's history.
-The history's from other events do not have to be ordered with respect to each other.
-So the secure ordering of a given identifier's history is a completely different class of problem than the secure total ordering of comingled history from multiple identifiers.
+The histories from other events do not have to be ordered with respect to each other.
+So the secure ordering of a given identifier's history is a completely different class of problem than the secure total ordering of commingled history from multiple identifiers.\
 The security demands are less for the former case.
 So the equivalent security may be obtained in other ways.
 While the latter as a side effect of total ordering gives local ordering (per identifier) for free.
 But securing total ordering may be much harder to do.
 So one has to be careful, because it's no longer an apples to apples comparison.
 (*SamMSmith*)

 ## *Q: Wouldn’t we still need public blockchains to hash proof?

 *At least at certain intervals to ensure my data is not erased by the central registry...*

-The registry is logically centralized (in that there is a consensus between participants) but there is no central registry (needed, ed.), which gatekeeps access to the data.\
+The registry is logically centralized (in that there is a consensus between participants) but there is no central registry (needed, ed.), which gate-keeps access to the data.\
 (*@Chunningham*)

 ## *Q: How do I explain the significance of KERI's blockchain-less-ness?

 In brief: identifier portability is significant.

 The key answer to *How can you control your own online identity?* is that it must be portable.
 The system **must have** the property of **identifier portability**.

 > This is analogous to the property that mobile telephone numbers now have (but didn't have for  decades) that is number portability between providers.
 Likewise a blockchain based identity system suffers from the lack of identifier portability.

 It doesn't matter that the blockchain has a decentralized governance structure, the identifier is not portable and so the user is not truly totally sovereign over their identifiers and hence their identity based on those identifiers.
-KERI is an authenticatable system that supports portability.
+KERI is a system able to globally authenticate and that supports global portability.

 ---